Alberton, Montana: Education

 Alberton School began as a wooden, one room school house in the early 1900s.
 In 1916, a fire burned down the original school.
 In 1920, a new brick building was built; this later became the elementary school building.
 The brick building is listed on the National Register of Historic Places.
 The current high school building is 50 feet from the elementary building and is roughly octagonal in shape.
 Both buildings have two stories and are connected by a tunnel.
-The school's mascot is the Panthers and they have football, volleyball, boys and girls basketball and track and field on campus.
-The school also participates in wrestling, tennis and golf as part of cooperatives with other schools in the area.
+The school's mascot is the Panther, and the school has football, volleyball, boys' and girls' basketball, and track and field on campus.
+The school also participates in wrestling, tennis, and golf as part of cooperatives with other schools in the area.
 The school transferred from eight-man to six-man football in 2010.

 A branch of the Mineral County Public Library is in Alberton.

+It is the home of Northwest Indian Bible School, a Bible-training institution founded and operated by the Allegheny Wesleyan Methodist Connection (Original Allegheny Conference).

 Arts and culture

-The town celebrates its railroad heritage each year with "Alberton's Railroad Day", held the third Saturday in July.
-July 18, 2015 marked the 30th anniversary of this community event.
-There is a home-town parade, petting zoo, railroad car tour, wool spinning circle, western melodrama, family games like Hunt for the Golden Spike and music from local artists.
-Vendors showcase their artistic talents using local rocks, minerals, and other wildcrafting materials.
-Educational activities are sponsored by the Alberton Community Foundation).
+The town celebrates its railroad heritage each year with Alberton's Railroad Day, held the third Saturday in July.
+July 18, 2015, marked the 30th anniversary of this community event.

+Media

+The Mineral Independent is the newspaper serving Mineral County.
+It is printed weekly and also has an e-edition.